AndrewBailMYOB/ops-ecs-bootstrap-2/README.md

-The supplied [Dockerfile](Dockerfile) is used to build an image that is stored in Artifactory and contains a template for a service definition and the associated supporting resources.
+The supplied [Dockerfile](Dockerfile) is used to build an image that is stored in Artifactory and contains a template for a service definition and the supporting resources.
 This image should be pulled by a service creator and used to create or update a service stack.

 Further infomation for using this image is available in the [test app](https://github.com/MYOB-Technology/ops-ecs-testapp) repository.